Key takeaways:

 Cardiovascular disease ‘endpoints’ in research are defined as stroke, heart failure, coronary heart disease, and peripheral artery disease.
 Some cardiovascular disease researchers believe that fibrinogen levels reflect the increased inflammation that accompanies heart disease.
 Thus, the increased inflammation causes high fibrinogen, which adds to atherosclerosis (plaque in the arteries).[ref]

 Genetic variants that increase fibrinogen increase the risk of heart disease.
-But lifestyle factors play a significant role here — smoking, diet, lack of exercise all increase inflammation and thus raise fibrinogen levels.
+But lifestyle factors play a significant role here — smoking, diet, and lack of exercise all increase inflammation and thus raise fibrinogen levels.
 For example, cigarette smoking increases fibrinogen by over 10%.[ref]

-The use of Mendelian randomization studies tries to determine whether something causes a disease (e.g., does higher fibrinogen cause cardiovascular disease vs. does CVD cause higher fibrinogen).
+The use of Mendelian randomization studies tries to determine whether something causes a disease (e.g., does higher fibrinogen cause cardiovascular disease, vs. does CVD cause higher fibrinogen).
 A Mendelian randomization study on fibrinogen-related genes found that fibrinogen does have a small causal role in CVD.[ref]
 Again – this points to genetics + lifestyle factors.

 Coagulation in COVID-19